 - Middle Band: £9,100 to £27,400 (an increase of £400 to upper limit); and

 - Upper band: £27,400 to £45,600 (an increase of £600 to upper limit).

 The Vento bands provide useful guidance as to how to assess the potential cost of losing a discrimination claim.
-In other words, should an employer be unsuccessful in defending a discrimination claim, the Employment Tribunal will use these bands to determine the compensation an employee is entitled to for injury to feelings.
+In other words, should an employer be unsuccessful in defending a discrimination claim, the Employment Tribunal will use the Vento scale to determine the compensation an employee is entitled to receive for injury to feelings.

-For example, in 2019/20, age discrimination claims received the largest average award (£39,000) compared to other discrimination jurisdictions, such as race or sex.
-The highest maximum award in 2019/20 was for disability discrimination, at £266,000.
+In 2019/20, age discrimination claims received the largest award on average (£39,000) compared to other discrimination jurisdictions such as race or sex.
+The maximum award in 2019/20 was for disability discrimination at £266,000.

 We’re here to help

-In addition to the updated guidance on Vento bands, there are also five other changes to employment law that HR managers need to be aware of from this month.
+In addition to the updated guidance on Vento bands, there are also five other changes to employment law that HR managers need to be aware of from April 2021.